Mourad Bouzidi

-Mourad "The Silent Power" Bouzidi (مراد بوزيدي) (born November 23, 1984) is Dutch–Tunisian heavyweight kickboxer, fighting out of Dojo Kamakura/Team Aerts in The Hague, Netherlands.
+Mourad "The Silent Power" Bouzidi (مراد بوزيدي) (born November 23, 1984) is a Dutch–Tunisian heavyweight kickboxer, fighting out of Dojo Kamakura/Team Aerts in The Hague, Netherlands.
 He is the current Dutch Heavyweight W.F.C.A. kickboxing champion.

 Biography and career

 Mourad Bouzidi was born in The Hague, Netherlands and started practicing Muay Thai at the age of 10.
 He had his first fight at the age of 13.
 Bouzidi still resides in The Hague and trains both at Team Kamakura and Team Aerts under Peter Aerts.

 Bouzidi rose to prominence in May 2004 when he defeated Sergey Razvodovskiy, Szilard Szecsei and Konstantin Gluhov on the same night to win the Draka European Championships at +90 kg.
 He then beat Daniel Leko on March 25, 2005 to win the WKN European Muay Thai title at -96 kg.
 However, he lost the belt only two months later when he was defeated by Daniel Ghita at Local Kombat 14 "Lupta capitală".

 On June 3, 2006, he made his K-1 debut in the 8-man tournament at the K-1 World Grand Prix 2006 in Seoul.
 He defeated Iranian strongman Mehdi Mirdavoudi by unanimous decision in the quarter-finals, but then lost out to local fighter Kim Min-Soo in the semis.
 In June the following year, he lost to Gökhan Saki at the K-1 World Grand Prix 2007 in Amsterdam.
 He then returned in February 2008 when he beat Hesdy Gerges at K-1 MAX Netherlands 2008 The Final Qualification.

 He defeated Henriques Zowa via unanimous decision on June 15, 2008 to win the WFCA Dutch Muaythai Super Heavyweight (+95 kg) title.

 Bouzidi then began competing for the It's Showtime promotion regularly and took wins over Hasan Gul, Rustemi Kreshnik and Errol Zimmerman between 2008 and 2009 before recording his first promotional loss to Brice Guidon at It's Showtime 2009 Barneveld in November 2009.
 On February 13, 2010, he faced Badr Hari for the It's Showtime Heavyweight Championship at It's Showtime 2010 Prague and was knocked out in the second round.